wbrady/underscore-proto/README.md

       npm install underscore-proto

-This module takes all the nice array and function functions from underscore.js and puts them on the prototypes of Array and Function.
-Object methods are not copied because they screw up for each in loops.
+This module takes all the nice array and function functions from underscore.js and puts them on the prototypes of Array, Object and Function.
 So for example rather than writing:

       var _ = require('underscore');
       var arr = [1, 2, 3];